Dibek1910/Dibek1910/README.md

 Tools & Technologies: Git, Visual Studio Code (VSCode), Android Studio, APIs, Firebase, Jupyter, Jenkins 🌟 Let's connect and collaborate on exciting projects!
 Feel free to explore my repositories and reach out to me for any collaborations or discussions.

-📫 You can reach me via email at kooldibek138a@gmail.com or connect with me on LinkedIn.
+📫 You can reach me via email at kooldibek138a@gmail.com or connect with me on LinkedIn(https://www.linkedin.com/in/dibek-todi/).
 I'm always open to new opportunities and connecting with fellow developers.

 Happy coding! 😄